Chapter 5

 Her waters in to kill.

-Following the completion of the relief operations we returned to Singapore and our normal routine.
-December 1971 marked the end Intrepid’s second commission and our time on the ship.
-Prior to completing its tour I and another guy were asked if we would produce a book to be given to all of those who had served on the ship during that commission as a memento of where we had been and what we had done.
-That was to be my first editing job.
+Following the completion of the relief operations, we returned to Singapore and got back to our normal routine.
+December 1971 marked the end of Intrepid’s second commission and our time on the ship.
+Prior to completing its tour, two of us were asked to produce a book, which would be given to all of those who had served on the ship during that commission.
+It was a memento of where we had been and what we had done.
+That was my first editing job.

 Chapter 6 - Return to Civilian Life